 Indications

-Mechanical ventilation is indicated whenever a patient’s spontaneous breathing is not adequate to sustain life.
+Mechanical ventilation is indicated in various clinical situations where the patient’s spontaneous breathing is inadequate or absent.

 Contraindications

-The only true contraindication for mechanical ventilation is if a patient legally and specifically states that they do not wish to be intubated or receive life support.
+- Patient Wishes: The primary contraindication is if a patient has legally and explicitly stated that they do not wish to be intubated or receive mechanical ventilation.
+This is typically documented in a Do Not Intubate (DNI) order.

 Initial Ventilator Settings